-Caldwell, NJ – April 30, 2013 – There were shouts of joy at Caldwell College Tuesday when the college learned that its application for more than $3.8 million dollars for capital construction projects had been approved by the state Office of Higher Education.
+Caldwell, NJ – April 30, 2013 – There were shouts of joy at Caldwell University Tuesday when the college learned that its application for more than $3.8 million dollars for capital construction projects had been approved by the state Office of Higher Education.

 “To say we are thrilled would be an understatement.
-We are grateful to the Secretary of Higher Education for all her work on this project,” said Dr. Nancy H. Blattner, president of Caldwell College.
+We are grateful to the Secretary of Higher Education for all her work on this project,” said Dr. Nancy H. Blattner, president of Caldwell University.
 “This is a wonderful support of science and research in New Jersey.
 It will enable Caldwell to renovate and modernize our science and nursing labs, boosting the education our students already receive in preparing for careers in health care in the 21st century,” she said.

 The science labs will pave the way for a master’s degree in nursing, complementing Caldwell’s already popular bachelor of science in nursing degree and health sciences programs.
 Among the other capital projects that Caldwell received approval for are the creation of a centralized data communications center, the establishment of the Learning Commons in the college’s Jennings Library that will house the Center for Teaching and Learning, the launch of The Center for Academic Technology with a Classroom of the Future and upgraded technology across campus.